deliverbi/Trino-Tableau-Connector/README.md

 ```

 Enjoy.
-Remeber their are other ways as per above to launch Tableau and store connector files .
+Remember their are other ways as per above to launch Tableau and store connector files .
 Please experiment.

-DeliverBI Team
+DeliverBI Team (Sha)